EdwinTSalcedo/ForestProtector/README.md

 <a id="gettingstarted"></a>
 ## 3. Getting started

-This quickstart runs **reproducible, minimal demos** of the daytime smoke detector and nighttime fire detector using deterministic sample videos generated locally (no downloads).
-The demo scripts create four sample videos in `cv/samples` if they do not exist.
+This quickstart runs **reproducible, minimal demos** of the daytime smoke detector and nighttime fire detector using the sample videos in `cv/samples`.

 ### 1. Create and activate the Conda environment
 ```bash